Orioles rally after rain delay, beat Blue Jays 6-5 - WHIZ News

 TRAINER’S ROOM

-Blue Jays: Merrifield was the last man to bat before the rain delay, and he was replaced afterward.
-It was not immediately clear why.
+Blue Jays: Merrifield was the last man to bat before the rain delay, and he was replaced afterward, but there was no injury announced.

 UP NEXT